Program Executive Office, Assembled Chemical Weapons Alternatives: Chemical weapons destruction in Kentucky

-PEO ACWA is responsible for the management of BGCAPP at the Blue Grass Army Depot located in east central Kentucky.
+PEO ACWA is responsible for the management of BGCAPP at BGAD, located in eastern central Kentucky.
 The 14600 acre installation stores and maintains conventional munitions and provides chemical defense equipment and special operations support to the Department of Defense.
-The Blue Grass Chemical Activity, a tenant of the depot, is responsible for the safeguarding of a portion of the U.S. chemical weapons stockpile, 523 tons of nerve agents GB and VX and mustard agent in rockets and projectiles.
-BGCAPP is also using neutralization to destroy chemical agent while Static Detonation Chamber technology was used to process mustard agent-filled projectiles, and will be used to destroy containerized, drained rocket warheads and overpacked munitions.
+The Blue Grass Chemical Activity, a tenant of the depot, was responsible for the safeguarding of a portion of the U.S. chemical weapons stockpile, 523 tons of nerve agents GB and VX, and mustard agent in rockets and projectiles.